-This Is Why People Get The Urge To Text Their Ex, According To A Psychologist
+A Psychologist Explains Why Some People Get The Urge To Text Their Ex, & It’s Enlightening

 If you've ever been through a breakup, you know that it can take time to move on — no matter who ended things.
 Whether or not the breakup was amicable, you might feel a desire to get back in touch with your ex after you go your separate ways, and honestly, that's not surprising.
 The main reason why people get the urge to text their ex is pretty simple, and it mostly comes down to one thing: Routine.
 After all, an ex might be an ex, but they were still a big part of your life for however long you were together.